Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments

 Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments.

 Need to humidify, but it's already hot and you don't want to add any heat?
 Try the Hunter model 33201, an evaporative style which doesn't need replacement filters.
 The downside is that it is much more expensive than the steam vaporizers, and has an internal fan, making it noisier than the steam type.
-Available at WalMart.
+Recently available at WalMart.

 Back To Burgess, Violin Maker Main Web Site: (http://www.burgessviolins.com)